byjg/docker-opencart/README.md

 # Running in Production

-Once you finish the setup and your store is running successfully you can stop the opencart and start a new container from `byjg/opencart:3.0.2.0` with the same parameters above.
+Once you finish the setup and your store is running successfully you can stop the opencart container and start a new container from image `byjg/opencart:3.0.2.0` with the same parameters used above.

-This container does not have the install folder, so you can just